-A form required by titling agencies denoting that home has been placed permanently on homeowners land and is to be classified as real estate for taxation and lending requirements.
-Also known in some states as “Title Cancellation.”
+A form required by titling agencies denoting that the home has been placed permanently on the homeowner’s land and is to be classified as real estate for taxation and lending requirements.
+Also known in some states as “Title Cancellation”.

 An individual who buys and finances a manufactured home for someone else.
-Lender must be aware and approve of a “buy for” at time of application.
+The lender must be aware of and approve a “buy for” at the time of application.
 Most manufactured home lenders will not approve these types of applications.

-A document issued by local or state building agency that certifies, following inspection, that home has been installed in accordance with all applicable requirements and may be safely occupied.
+A document issued by a local or state building agency that certifies, following inspection, that the home has been installed in accordance with all applicable requirements and may be safely occupied.
 This format may differ from state to state depending on whether or not the home is affixed to property.
-Lender will require a copy of this occupation certification prior to funding loan.
+The lender will require a copy of this occupation certification prior to funding a loan.

-A loan that does not disburse funds until home has been installed, all site work completed, and home as been inspected and and certified for occupancy.
+A loan that does not disburse funds until the home has been installed, all site work completed, and the home has been inspected and certified for occupancy.

-Most lenders require that a letter from a structural engineer certifying the foundation is in compliance with the HUD Publication, Permanent Guide For Manufactured Homes dated 1996.
+Most lenders require a letter from a structural engineer certifying the foundation is in compliance with the HUD Publication, Permanent Guide For Manufactured Homes, dated 1996.

 The number assigned by FHA to a particular borrower and property.

-Credit scores that are composites that indicate how likely a person will pay on a manufactured home loan as agreed, based upon prior credit history, amounts of debt, length of credit history and types of credit in use.
-The manufactured home lender reviews the application for financing from a credit report and other data, including income levels in addition to existing debt and the additional debt after including the debt to be incurred with the manufactured home loan.
+Credit scores that are composites that indicate how likely a person will pay on a manufactured home loan as agreed, based on prior credit history, amounts of debt, length of credit history, and types of credit in use.
+The manufactured home lender reviews the application for financing from a credit report and other data, including income levels in addition to existing debt and the additional debt incurred with the manufactured home loan.
 Fair, Isaac, and Company (FICO) developed the mathematical formula to establish credit scores.
 Scores range from 300 (poor) to 850 (excellent), and the rule of thumb is the higher the score, the lower the risk to the lender.